E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/ElVibRot-TID-MPI/readme

-The **ElVibRot_TID_MPI** (ElVibRot Time-independent MPI) module is a parallelized time-independent quantum simulation program.
+The **ElVibRot-TID-MPI** (ElVibRot Time-independent MPI) module is a parallelized time-independent quantum simulation program.
 The Davidson algorithm is the main method employed for getting the Eigen levels of the Hamiltonian.